Krishnamohan-Yerrabilli/Rancher-Deep-Dive/README.md

   <li>A summary</li>
 </ul>

-<h2 id="installing-a-kubernetes-cluster-with-rancher-on-azure">Installing a Kubernetes cluster with Rancher on Azure</h2>
+<h2 id="installing-a-kubernetes-cluster-with-rancher-on-azure">11.
+Installing a Kubernetes cluster with Rancher on Azure</h2>

 <ul>
   <li>Understanding the different options for installing a cluster on Azure</li>